 Adjusted for inflation, The United States defense budget has multiplied by sixty over the last century.
-This article reflects on the development of the Department of Defense and the early impacts of America’s permanent wartime economy.
+This article reflects on the development of the Department of Defense and the military-industrial complex, alongside the early impacts of America’s permanent wartime economy.

 Part I: Intent, Construction, and Development